 Mr. S.T.
 Osamiluyi, the first Bursar, served from 1st October, 1989 to 17th October, 1999.
 He was succeeded by Rev. E.A.
 Ajayi and Mr. M.O.
 Ilesanmi respectively.
 Mrs. Oluremi O. Oyewunmi acted Bursar from July 2016 till October, 15, 2017.
 The present Bursar is Mr. Chukwunwike Ezekpeazu.

 Dr. T.M.
 Salisu, the first University Librarian came on board and served from 4th February, 1991 to 3rd February, 2001.
-After his tenure was Mr. A.A.
-Agboola.
-The present University Librarian is Dr. (Mrs.) Mulikat Salaam.
+After his tenure were Mr. A.A.
+Agboola and Dr. (Mrs.) Mulikat Salaam.
+The present University Librarian is Dr. (Mrs.) Fehintola Onifade.